iotempire/iotempower/README.rst

 If something gets stuck, try to power cycle the esp8266.

-``initialize`` sets up your wifi based on the settings in system.conf and also encrypts the network connectin, but if you want to set it up manually, call ``wifi`` on the esp8266 node from teh serial console.
+``initialize`` sets up your wifi based on the settings in system.conf and also encrypts the network connecting, but if you want to set it up manually, call ``wifi`` on the esp8266 node from the serial console.

 Try typing ``help`` and check the small manual.
 You can setup the wifi with ``wifi( "network-name", "password" )``.